bartekjaszczak/practicestuff/README.md

-# WIP

-This is a work in progress.
-Basic functionality has already been implemented, but there are a few things I'm planning to do:

-- coloured output with --colour option to control it
-- time rush mode (as many correct answers in given time)

 # practicestuff

 **practicestuff** is a CLI app designed to help you practise skills by asking questions and checking your answers.
 At the end, you'll see a number of correct answers, as well as some statistics.
 You can stop early by pressing `Ctrl+C`.